-Edward Bilsky, PhD, Provost/Chief Academic Officer, PhD conferred at University of Arizona The University Provost and Chief Academic Officer reports to the President and is responsible for effective academic administration in alignment with the mission of PNWU.
+Wayne Miller, PhD, Provost/Chief Academic Officer, PhD conferred at Brigham Young University The University Provost and Chief Academic Officer reports to the President and is responsible for effective academic administration in alignment with the mission of PNWU.

 Frank D. Alvarez, MPH, Chief Operations Officer, MPH conferred at University of California Berkeley The Chief Operations Officer reports to the President and is responsible for the effective and efficient management and administration of the University's non-academic operations.